 The Spiral Periodic Table

-Spiral Periodic Table by Robert W Harrison is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Spiral Periodic Table by Robert W. Harrison is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-The periodic table of elements is conventionally understood as a static map — a grid of categories where elements reside based on their proton count and electron configuration.
-This rectilinear view, while practical for identifying trends, inherently fragments the continuous nature of atomic structure.
-It imposes artificial breaks (periods) and segregates blocks (s, p, d, f) in a manner that obscures the fluid genesis of matter.
+The periodic table of elements is conventionally understood as a static map — a grid of categories where elements are arranged according to proton number and electron configuration.
+Practical as it is, this rectilinear view can fragment what is, physically, a continuous progression of shell filling and chemical periodicity.
+It imposes artificial breaks (periods) and separates blocks (s, p, d, f) in ways that can obscure the deeper continuity of atomic structure.

-The grid implies a “cabinet of curiosities” approach: elements are discrete objects to be sorted into boxes.
+The grid implies a kind of cabinet-of-curiosities approach: elements are discrete objects to be sorted into boxes.

-This document proposes a different view.
+This page proposes a different view.
 The spiral periodic table presented here is not merely an alternative visualisation.
-It is a thesis about what the periodic table actually represents:
+It is a thesis about what the periodic table may reveal when read as process rather than classification.

-The periodic table does not sort elements.
-It maps the stable configurations of energy as it condenses into increasingly dense states.
+The periodic table does not merely sort elements.
+It can also be read as a map of recurring stable configurations as energy condenses into increasingly structured states.

-From this perspective, the elements are not static categories but waypoints in a continuous process — a trajectory from simplicity to complexity.
+From this perspective, the elements are not just static categories but waypoints in a continuous process — a trajectory from simplicity to complexity.
 The spiral captures this dynamic.
-By arranging elements radially, it implies emergence rather than classification.
+By arranging elements radially, it suggests emergence rather than mere classification.

 The grid says: “Here are 118 elements arranged by properties.”

-The spiral says: “Here is how energy configures itself into stable patterns — and why those patterns repeat.”
+The spiral says: “Here is how stable patterns recur — and why those patterns repeat.”

 2. Historical Context: The Deming Foundation